SomeLikeItChott/shrug.click/README.md

 Now there's a better way.
 Just head over to [shrug.click](shrug.click) on your desktop, mobile phone, or smart refridgerator and click or tap the big shrug.
 It'll be copied into your clipboard and you can express playful apathy with even less effort.

+There's even a bookmarklet at the bottom for desktop users who need to shrug with even less work.